dart-lang/labs/pkgs/timezone/README.md

 TimeZone objects require time zone data, so the first step is to load the data.

-We are providing two different APIs for browsers and servers.
+We are providing two different APIs for browsers and standalone environments.

 ### Initialization for browser environment